 The MRes Architecture Pathway recognises a demand for a new type of graduate and a new type of research training, acknowledging that – in the last decade – architectural practice has become increasingly research-led with a proliferation of industry-based research departments.
 In the context of large-scale social and environmental concerns, professional innovation and spatial research acquires a profound importance, suggesting new models of collaboration between academic and non-academic institutions.
 This has led to a growing need for architectural knowledge outside traditional disciplinary domains.

-The School of Architecture currently provides research specialism in the areas of architecture & media, city design, social movements, future of work, and cultural infrastructure, which are seen as essential to contemporary architectural and urban research.
+The School of Architecture currently provides research specialism in the areas of Architecture & Social Movements, Intergenerational Cities, Institutional Forms & Practices and Climate Justice, which are seen as essential to contemporary architectural and urban research.
 However, the programme welcomes strong applications for other fields of interest as well as traditional academic research.

 Key features of the programme: